TheochemUI/nbfc26/content/sponsors.md

 time-resolved techniques.

 If your company is keen on seizing this opportunity and contributing to the success of NBFC 2026, we kindly request you to get in touch with us at your earliest convenience.
-Our team is more than happy to discuss the available sponsorship packages and tailor them to suit your specific requirements.

-In conclusion, we look forward to the possibility of your company joining us as an esteemed sponsor at NBFC 2026.
-Your participation will undoubtedly enrich the overall experience for all attendees and contribute to the advancement of knowledge in our field.
+We look forward to the possibility of your company joining us as a sponsor at NBFC 2026.
+Your participation will enrich the overall experience for all attendees and contribute to advancements in our field.

 Thank you for considering our invitation.
-We look forward to collaborating with you and making NBFC 2026 a resounding success.
+We look forward to collaborating with you!

 **Exhibitor Package 1700 €**